-We plan to continue to expand our global operations.
-We face certain risks inherent in doing business in international markets, particularly in the regulated derivatives exchange business.
+We plan to continue to expand our global operations, including through our acquisition of NEX.
+We face certain risks inherent in doing business in international markets, particularly in our regulated businesses.
 These risks include:

-- becoming subject to extensive regulations and oversight; - difficulties in staffing and managing foreign operations; - general economic and political conditions in the countries from which our markets are accessed, which may have an adverse effect on our volume from those countries; and - · potentially adverse tax consequences.
+- becoming subject to extensive regulations and oversight; - difficulties in staffing and managing international operations; - general economic and political conditions in the countries from which our markets are accessed, which may have an adverse effect on our volume from those countries; and - potentially adverse tax consequences.

 We cannot assure you that we will be successful in marketing our products and services in international markets.
-We also may experience difficulty in managing our international operations because of, among other things, competitive conditions overseas, management of foreign exchange risk, established domestic markets, language and cultural differences and economic or political instability.
+We also may experience difficulty in managing our international operations because of, among other things, competitive conditions overseas, management of FX risk, established domestic markets, language and cultural differences and economic or political instability.
 Any of these factors could have a material adverse effect on the success of our international operations and, consequently, on our business, financial condition and operating results.

-The ultimate impact of Brexit on the relevant law and scope of regulation applicable to our U.K. operations and to our European expansion is unclear and is contingent upon the terms of withdrawal and the ongoing relationship between the United Kingdom and the European Union.
+The ultimate impact of Brexit is contingent upon the terms of withdrawal and the ongoing relationship between the U.K. and the European Union.
 Brexit may result in legal uncertainty and potentially divergent national laws and regulations as the withdrawal process progresses.
-This could increase legal, compliance and operational costs.
+Additionally, the establishment of certain of our businesses in a European Union jurisdiction will result in increased legal, compliance and operational costs.